Wildlife of the Channel Islands of California: Flora

-Flora on the Channel Islands include a unique subspecies of pine, oak, and the island tree mallow.
+Flora on the Channel Islands include endemic subspecies of pine, oak, and the island tree mallow.
 Santa Rosa Island holds two groves of the Torrey pine subspecies Pinus torreyana var. insularis, which is endemic to the island.
 Torrey pines are the United States' rarest pine species.
-The islands also house many rare and endangered species of plants, including the island barberry, the island rushrose, and the Santa Cruz Island lace pod.
+The islands also house many rare and endangered plants, including the island barberry, the island rushrose, and the Santa Cruz Island lace pod.
 Giant kelp forests surround the islands and act as a source of nutrition and protection for other animals.

 Invasive species, such as the Australian blue gum tree, olive tree, sweet fennel and Harding grass threaten native species through competition for light, nutrients, and water.
-The Australian blue gum, for example, releases toxins in its leaf litter which prevents other species of plants from growing in the soil surrounding it.
+The Australian blue gum, for example, releases toxins in its leaf litter which prevent other species of plants from growing in the soil surrounding it.
 The blue gum, as well as other species including the Harding grass, are much more flammable and better adapted to wildfires than native species.

-Kelp forests and many unique species of seaweed, sea urchin, and other marine plants live on the ocean floor.
+Kelp forests and many species of seaweed, sea urchin, and other marine plants live on the ocean floor.